 Mr. Kuczmarski is founder, with Dan Miller, of the Chicago Innovation Awards, which recognize each year the most innovative new products and services developed in the upper Midwest.
 The awards, founded in 2002, are endorsed by every major business association in the Chicago region, and showcase the creative spirit of America’s heartland.
 Mr. Kuczmarski is the author of six books.
 His most recent is “Innovating Chicago Style: How Local Innovators are Building the National Economy.”
 “Apples are Square: Thinking Differently about Leadership” (Kaplan), co-authored with Dr. Susan Smith Kuczmarski and published in 2007, explores the qualities of the ideal leader and how to build those qualities into one’s own career.

-Charis Marquez has over 16 years in retail in positions in Human Resources, Supply Chain, Operations and, for the past 8 years, Ecommerce.
-Charis spent 16 years with Sears Holdings, and is currently the Director of Site Merchandising and Vertical experience for Samsclub.com Charis has spoken at several conferences on branding and ecommerce technology.
+Charis Marquez has over 18 years in retail in positions in Human Resources, Supply Chain, Operations and, for the past 10 years, Ecommerce.
+Charis has worked at Sears Holdings, Sam’s Clubs and is currently the Senior Director of Site Merchandising at Levi, Strauss & Co.
+Charis has spoken at several conferences on branding and ecommerce technology.
 Charis has an undergraduate degree in Political Science from University of Maryland, College Park, and an MBA from the Kellogg School of Management at Northwestern University.

 Olivia T. Luk

-Olivia T Luk, Patent Attorney and Shareholder at Niro Law, represents individuals and businesses in complex patent/ intellectual property litigation and civil litigation thoughout the country.
+Olivia Luk Bedi, Partner and Patent Attorney at Neal, Gerber & Eisenberg LLP, represents individuals and businesses in complex patent/ intellectual property litigation and civil litigation thoughout the country.
 She also has an active appellate practice and has extensive experience arguing in front of appellate courts, including the Federal Circuit.
 She has received a number of awards and recognition for her expertise in intellectual property litigation and trial advocacy.
-Ms. Luk was recognized by Illinois Super Lawyers as a Super Lawyer/ Rising Star in Intellectual Property Litigation every year since 2009.
-Among her many honors, Ms. Luk was named to the “40 under 40 Top Lawyers in Illinois” by the Law Bulletin.
+Ms. Luk Bedi was recognized by Illinois Super Lawyers as a Super Lawyer/ Rising Star in Intellectual Property Litigation every year since 2009.
+Among her many honors, Ms. Luk Bedi was named to the “40 under 40 Top Lawyers in Illinois” by the Law Bulletin.
 Olivia is a past Vice-President of the Organization of Chinese Americans of the Chicago Chapter.
-Ms. Luk is also active in civic matters: she is on the Founders Council of the American Writers Museum, the Board of the Chicago Inventors Organization, and the Heshima Kenya Fashion Show Committee.
+She is also active in civic matters: she is on the Founders Council of the American Writers Museum, the Board of the Chicago Inventors Organization, and the Heshima Kenya Fashion Show Committee.

 Paul T. Manion retired from the active practice of law several years ago after a forty year career as a trial lawyer.
 He achieved many million dollar verdicts as well as several murder trial acquittals.
 He was a member of the Board of Managers of the Illinois Trial Lawyers Association for many years and was selected as one of Illinois Leading Trial Lawyers by his fellow attorneys.